BotDanny/react-recycled-list/README.md

 })
 ```

-## Examples, usages, and documentation

-Visit the [documentation](https://botdanny.github.io/react-recycled-list/) to see a full list of simple and advanced examples with code side by side, as well as the detailed documentation for each component.

 ## Running the example app

 After cloning the repo, cd into the example forder and run `npm start` or `yarn start`.
-The example is the same app as the [documentation](https://www.react-recycled-list.com).
+The example is the same app as the [documentation](https://botdanny.github.io/react-recycled-list/).

 ## License